There’s a lot to know about Tokyo Disney Resort. When to visit, what to ride, what can I eat? The questions are endless.

-- Reservations for the Disney Hotels open 5 months in advance.
+- Reservations for Disney Hotels open five months in advance.

 - Make dining reservations through the official website 30 days in advance.

-- The best hotel in terms of overall value (not cheapest) is the Disney Ambassador Hotel.
+- The best hotel in terms of overall value (not the cheapest) is the Disney Ambassador Hotel.

 - Have the afternoon tea at The Dreamer’s Lounge at Tokyo Disneyland Hotel.

 - Make a reservation for Oceano in the Hotel MiraCosta, as it is one of the best buffets.
 There’s a balcony to watch harbor shows at Tokyo DisneySea.
 If your reservation falls during the time of a show, you can use this balcony to watch.

 - Skip the breakfast at the Tokyo Disney Celebration Hotel and get something from the convenience store inside the hotel instead.
 It’s not worth the price.